Title and statement of responsibility area

 Scope and content

 The fonds consists of correspondence received by Montague in his capacity as editor plus a few carbons of his replies.
 Correspondents include Peadar O'Donnell, Liam Miller, Thomas Kinsella, and some of the other contributing writers: Aidan Higgins, Pearce Hutchinson, Val Iremonger, John Jordan, James Liddy, John McGahern, Brian Moore, Richard Murphy, James Plunkett, Richard Weber, Leslie Daiken, and Thomas McIntyre.
 There are also some miscellaneous letters and items; including letters from Samuel Beckett and Robin Skelton.
-Included with the correspondence are a few holograph notes, cuttings, manuscripts, pamphlets, and emphemera relating to The Dolmen Miscellany.
+Included with the correspondence are a few holograph notes, cuttings, manuscripts, pamphlets, and ephemera relating to The Dolmen Miscellany.

 Immediate source of acquisition